jenahparman/fall23-cs625/HW4/HW4-report.md

 I created an overlay bar chart in Tableau for this question to investigate factors influencing childbirth.
 By focusing on income as a key factor, the stacked bars illustrate how income levels relate to both total births and first births, enabling a clear assessment of this specific aspect of childbirth patterns.

-From the bar chart I created, it's evident that individuals with higher income levels are having a significantly greater number of children, whether they are first births or not.
-This observation strongly suggests that the ability to raise a family may be substantially facilitated by higher income, emphasizing the correlation between income and family size.
+Examining the bar chart I created reveals a strong connection between higher income levels and larger family sizes, whether it's the first child or subsequent ones.
+This highlights the vital role of income in family planning.

+Comparing this chart to those from earlier questions, it's clear that women are delaying childbirth, with older women having more children than before.
+The escalating cost of living likely plays a significant role, as couples may be waiting to ensure financial stability before starting a family.
+This delay in parenthood could explain the higher number of children among older women, underscoring the intricate relationship between income, timing of family planning, and the cost of living

 **Idiom: Overlay Bar Chart / Mark: Line**
 | Data: Attribute | Data: Attribute Type  | Encode: Channel |